Located in: Slovakia

 There is an opportunity for research work at Slovak Medical University in Bratislava.
 The Faculty of Medicine works on local and international projects and participates in multiple grants as a donor and recipient.

-The campus doesn’t offer many opportunities for recreational activities.
-It is located in the northwestern part of the city in a district affluent with hospitals, clinics, and the headquarters of the Ministry of Health itself.
-There is a symbolic consolation prize for students at the university, however.
-The campus is situated in the foothills of the Little Carpathians, a protected mountain range ideal for weekend outdoor activities.
+The campus is nestled in the north-western part of Banská Bystrica, in a district teeming with hospitals, clinics, and even the Ministry of Health's headquarters.
+It's beautifully situated in the foothills of the Little Carpathians, a protected mountain range, perfect for weekend outdoor pursuits.

-Admission criteria here is your score achieved at the university’s entrance exams.
+Admission criteria here is your score achieved at the university’s entrance exams and the strength of your application.
 They consist of 80 Biology and 80 Chemistry questions.
 The exam is held only in the Faculty of Medicine at the Slovak Medical University.

 English-level proficiency is mandatory for an applicant to be allowed to study medicine in English.